Hibiscus tea, also known as Agua de Jamaica, is made by boiling parts of the hibiscus plant by its scientific name Hibiscus sabdariffa.

-Hibiscus tea is rich in vitamin A and C and antioxidants as well.
+Hibiscus tea is rich with vitamin A and C and antioxidants as well.
 It reduces inflammation and it naturally low-calorie.

 How to make the tea: